Goodka7/Threat-Hunting/THWriteup4.md

 Search for newly created directories in system folders that were subsequently hidden from normal view.
 Look for mkdir or New-Item commands followed by attrib commands that modify folder attributes.

-**Identify the user account that was compromised for initial access?**
+**Identify the PRIMARY staging directory where malware was stored?**
 `C:\ProgramData\WindowsCache`

 **KQL Query:**